 If you want your children to be brave, then you have to be brave.
 Allow them to witness you stepping out of your comfort zones.
 If you are terrified of rollercoasters, face your fear with them and ride that monster at the park.
-Maybe you are afraid dancing makes you look like an idiot.
-Take dance classes with your wife and prove that notion wrong.
-When those moments happen when your character is tested in front of your child, show them the strength you possess to do the right thing.
+Maybe you’re afraid dancing makes you look like an idiot.
+Take dance classes with your wife and prove yourself wrong.
+When your character is tested in front of your children, show them the strength you possess to do the right thing.
 We are tested in a vast variety of ways daily.
-Be their hero.If you want your children to be brave, then you have to be brave.
-Click To Tweet
+Be your kids’ hero.

-2. Challenge and Praise
+2. Challenge and praise them.

 We naturally want to protect our children at all times.
 However, we also must challenge them constantly to try new things and to do things they might fear.
 Trying new food, speaking in front of the class, or playing a sport are some examples.
-When they step up and do these type of things, be sure to give ample praise and love.
+When they step up and do these things, be sure to give ample praise and love.
 Build on their courageous attempts.

-3. Invoke Culture and Heritage
+3. Invoke culture and heritage.

 It is nearly impossible to complete a brave act without a reason for doing so.
 Our various cultures and rich heritage provide the foundation for what we believe.
 “Son, you are a Thompson and we have a long history of standing on the side of justice.”
 When we invoke family pride in that manner, we are invoking the heritage of our people and our nation.
 Teaching children their history and where they come from gives them the base they require to display courage.

-5. Encourage Them to Reach Out
+5. Encourage them to reach out.

-6. Build Confidence and Conviction
+6. Build confidence and conviction.

 Get creative.
 Come up with different scenarios involving potential acts of bravery and courage.
-Doing this will help your child learn the nuances of how to react and give them great experience to draw upon when needed in real life.
+Doing this will help your child learn the nuances of how to react and give them great experiences to draw upon when needed in real life.
 It also sounds like a whole lot of fun for the entire family.

-What is the bravest thing you have ever done?
+Sound off: What is the bravest thing you have ever done?